-- 1. In small groups, children decide on one common conflict scenario in their lives.

-- 2. While they are thinking, write on the board or a flipchart:

-- STOP

-- -Pause (1)

-- THINK

-- Define the problem (2)

-- Brainstorm win-win solutions (3)

-- -Select the best solution (4)

-- ACT

-- -Do the solution (5)

-- -Look and Listen (6)

-- -Use 'I' statements that do not place blame (7)

-- -Win-Win solutions (8)

-- -Apologize (9)
+5 = Exceptional Roleplays demonstrate using all 9 strategies and steps outlined on the board or flipchart. - Look and Listen (6)

-- 3. Explain to the groups that they should use the guidelines that they learned this week, which are now written on the board, to create a role-play about resolving a conflict.

-- 4. Allow groups a few minutes to prepare their role-plays.

-- 5. Each group presents back their role-plays.

-- 6. After each role-play, ask the class the following questions:

-- How did the group resolve the conflict?

-- Did they follow the guidelines we discussed this week?

-- What was the result?
+- Use 'I' statements that do not place blame (7) - Win-Win solutions (8) - Apologize (9) - 3.
+Explain to the groups that they should use the guidelines that they learned this week, which are now written on the board, to create a role-play about resolving a conflict. - 4.
+Allow groups a few minutes to prepare their role-plays. - 5.
+Each group presents back their role-plays. - 6.
+After each role-play, ask the class the following questions: - How did the group resolve the conflict? - Did they follow the guidelines we discussed this week? - What was the result?